PAWSLabUniversityOfPittsburgh/QuizJetAuthoring/README.md

 webpack-dev-server --host 0.0.0.0 --port 8090

+(2)
+Before you start, try to have a basic idea of React and Webpack.
+When you develop locally, you can edit the react project directly.
+The webpack host the react project and will automatically generate a bundle js file on the path /assets/bundle.js in the react project.
+When you want to deploy the project, just copy the compressed js into the resources/js/bundle.min.js in the Eclipse project.
-(2) Check the following lines in home.jsp to understand how js file is imported.
+Check the following lines in home.jsp to understand how js file is imported.

 <c:choose>